todogroup/todogroup.org/content/en/associates.md

 ## ✍️ Who can request to be an OSPO Associate?

-As an `OSPO Associate`, your organization needs to be focused on [OSPO-related topics](https://ospomindmap.todogroup.org/) and/or provide OSPO services & products.
+As an `OSPO Associate`, your organization needs to be focused on [OSPO-related topics](https://ospomindmap.todogroup.org/).
 An OSPO Associate may not necessarily have an OSPO, but aims to collaborate with TODO to improve OSPO adoption and education, resources, and initiatives.

 Entities who can apply for OSPO Associate include: